Nadia Roumani, Co-Founder and Director

 Nadia is a term member of the Council on Foreign Relations.
 Nadia received her master’s degree from Columbia University’s School of International and Public Affairs, and her bachelor’s degree in economics and international relations from Stanford University.

 Sumaya Abubaker, Project Manager

 Sumaya Abubaker serves as project manager for the USC Center for Religion and Civic Culture.
 Prior to joining CRCC, she worked for Wells Fargo Bank, the Council for Islamic Education and The Minaret Magazine.
 She has spent many years on the board of ELEV8, a nonprofit designed to empower youth with the tools to engage in activism through the arts.
 She attended the University of California, Los Angeles, where she studied International Development with a specialization in the Middle East/North Africa and sub-Saharan Africa.
-Sumaya is a fellow of NewGround, a joint project of the Progressive Jewish Alliance (PJA) and the Muslim Public Affairs Council (MPAC) that engages diverse groups of Muslim and Jewish Angelenos in an innovative community-building process of intra- and inter-faith education and reflection, leadership training, and civic engagement.
+Sumaya is a fellow of NewGround, a program that engages diverse groups of Muslim and Jewish Angelenos in an innovative community-building process of intra- and inter-faith education and reflection, leadership training, and civic engagement.

 Brie Loskota, Co-Founder and Special Advisor

 Brie Loskota is the managing director of the Center for Religion and Civic Culture at the University of Southern California.
 In this capacity, she oversees the strategic planning and daily operations of an interdisciplinary research center that conducts 25 research and community-based projects each year.
 She contributes to raising and managing CRCC’s annual budget of $5 million.
 Additionally, she serves as program officer of the USC Pentecostal and Charismatic Research Initiative, a $3.5 million global program sponsored by the John Templeton Foundation to transform the study of one of the world’s fastest growing religious movements.